cesar-douady/open-lmake/doc/src/lmake_module.md

 The official job of a target is the one selected if needing its content, it must be known before any job is run.

 If `write`, report that `targets` were written to.

+If `regexpr`, pass flags to all targets matching `targets` interpreted as regexprs, much like the `side_targets` rule attribute.
+However, the `ignore` flag only applies to targets following this call.

 For `allow`, `essential`, `ignore`, `incremental`, `no_warning` and `source_ok`, set the corresponding [flag](rules.html#targets) on all `targets`:
 - If `essential`,   show when generating user oriented graphs.